 Quarterly product planning, or Quarterly Alignment, is an integral part of a responsive organization to connect OKRs with execution.
 Quarterly planning has become even more critical in today’s distributed environment to align teams to row in the same direction, as highlighted in the “The Cadence” Medium post from David Sacks, the first PayPal COO, founder of Yammer and Craft Ventures.

 The key driver for Quarterly Alignment (or bi/monthly for fast-moving companies) is the evolving product focus responsive to business needs.
-Goals such as conversion, retention, or market expansion are almost always present but vary in importance at different times.
-Additionally, this variation requires adjusting prioritization frameworks and associated resource plans.
-This is done via Quarterly Alignment where product teams align on the next phase of focus, both internally and with stakeholders.
+Goals such as conversion, retention, or market expansion are almost always present for every company but vary in importance at different times.
+Therefore outcome-driven product operations need to adjust prioritization frameworks and associated resource plans.

 How do you perform quarterly product planning/ roadmap alignment?

-- Define key goals for the upcoming quarter and their respective resource allocation.
+- Define key goals (OKRs) for the upcoming quarter and their respective resource allocation.

 - Brainstorm and prioritize product ideas against these goals.

-- Create a high-level estimate to identify resourcing needs or bottlenecks.
+- Create high-level estimates / T-shirt size to identify resourcing needs or bottlenecks.

 Steps 2 & 3 may happen iteratively (back and forth continuously).